Ice Station Zebra

-Ice Station Zebra is a 1968 American espionage thriller film directed by John Sturges and starring Rock Hudson, Patrick McGoohan, Ernest Borgnine, and Jim Brown.
+Ice Station Zebra is a 1968 American spy thriller film directed by John Sturges and starring Rock Hudson, Patrick McGoohan, Ernest Borgnine, and Jim Brown.
 The screenplay is by Douglas Heyes, Harry Julian Fink, and W. R. Burnett, loosely based on Alistair MacLean's 1963 novel.
 Both were inspired by real-life events that took place in 1959 (the flight, loss and search for Discoverer 2).
 The film concerns a United States nuclear submarine that is rushed to the North Pole to rescue the personnel of Ice Station Zebra.

 The film was shot in Super Panavision 70 and presented in 70 mm Cinerama in premiere engagements.
 The original music score is by Michel Legrand.

-It was released on October 23, 1968, to mixed reviews, and it was not a box office success, earning only $4.6 million over its $8–10 million budget.
+Ice Station Zebra was released on October 23, 1968, to mixed reviews, and it was not a box office success, earning only $4.6 million over its $8–10 million budget.
+At the 41st Academy Awards, the film was nominated for Best Cinematography and Best Special Visual Effects.

 Plot

-A satellite re-enters the atmosphere and ejects a capsule, which parachutes to Arctic ice, approximately 320 mi northwest of Station Nord, Greenland, in the Arctic Ocean ice pack.
+A satellite re-enters the atmosphere and ejects a capsule, which lands approximately 320 mi northwest of Station Nord, Greenland, in the Arctic Ocean ice pack.
 A person approaches, guided by a homing beacon, while a second person secretly watches from nearby.

 Commander James Ferraday, captain of the American nuclear attack submarine USS Tigerfish stationed at Holy Loch, Scotland, is ordered by Admiral Garvey to rescue the personnel of a British scientific weather station moving with the ice pack named Drift Ice Station Zebra.
-This, however, is cover for the real mission.
+This rescue is actually a cover for the real mission.

-British intelligence agent "Mr. Jones" and a United States Marine Corps platoon join the Tigerfish while in dock.
+British intelligence officer Jones and a United States Marine Corps platoon join the Tigerfish while in dock.
 After setting sail, a Kaman SH-2 Seasprite helicopter delivers Captain Anders, a strict officer who takes command of the Marines, and Boris Vaslov, a Russian defector and spy, who Jones trusts.
 The submarine sails beneath the thick Arctic pack ice, but is unable to break through with its conning tower.
 Ferraday orders a torpedo launch to break a hole in the surface.
 When the inner torpedo hatch is opened, seawater rushes in, flooding the compartment and causing the submarine to nose-dive.
-The Tigerfish is only saved shortly before reaching crush depth by pumping air into the flooded area.
+The Tigerfish is only saved before reaching crush depth by pumping air into the flooded area.
 After an investigation, Ferraday discovers that the torpedo tube was sabotaged.
 Ferraday suspects Vaslov, while Jones suspects Anders, continuing to refuse Ferraday's demand for more information about the mission's true objective.

 The Tigerfish rises and breaks through thin ice to the surface.
 Ferraday, Vaslov, Jones, and the Marine platoon set out for the weather station in a blizzard.
 On arrival, they find the base almost burned to the ground and the scientists nearly dead from hypothermia.
-Jones and Vaslov start questioning the survivors about what happened.
+Jones and Vaslov question the survivors about what happened.